 Alternative Spring Break: NYC Arts and Culture

 *Dates and times for activities and events are still being solidified.
 All participants are expected to participate in all ASB activities in their entirety; this is an immersive program and participants should NOT participate in other meetings/events/plans during this period.
-The program is subject to cancellation or may become virtual at any time due to COVID restrictions.

 Program Goals